 Understanding the basics of your startup’s cap table underpins your ability to assess risk and make intelligent decisions.
 It shows how much each investor contributed and the number of shares issued as part of that investment.

 The information available in the cap table allows you to calculate ownership percentages for each team member (including yourself).

 What is a Cap Table?

-A cap table, or capitalization table, is a spreadsheet or chart showing the ownership split.
+A cap table, or capitalization table, is a spreadsheet or a database that is sometimes built into cap table software showing the ownership split.
 In short, it’s an organizational chart for a company’s equity.
 The cap table includes information such as how many of which types of shares are outstanding, who owns them, and what percentage of the company each person owns.

 The information helps investors understand how much control they have over company decisions.
 It lists each shareholder’s name and percentage ownership stake in the company.

 What is a Cap Table Used For?

 There are two ways to look at a cap table: from an investor’s and company’s perspectives.
 Knowing which lens you’re looking through helps better assess the cap table’s purpose.